HomeSearch Sitemap Contact

 Non-MIT work

-Beginning Monday, March 25, the lift located at the Mass Ave entrance to Building 1 is scheduled to be removed from service through July for renovation.
-The scope of work includes removing the existing lift and installing new equipment, controllers, and lift, and updating the enclosure.
+Work is underway to modernize the elevator in Building 7.
+The elevator, located in the lobby at the Mass Ave entrance to Building 7, has been removed from service through September for renovation.
+The scope of work includes installing new equipment, controllers, and a new cab, and updating the enclosure.
 Anticipated construction hours are 6AM to 3PM, Monday-Friday, with some noisy work occurring during the earlier morning hours.

 About this project